TIES Inclusive Education Roadmap

 A professional development plan for inclusive education should include general information for all school personnel as well as more specific information for smaller stakeholder groups.
 Differentiated PD for specific stakeholder groups can maximize the time available for PD and provide very specific information only to the school personnel who need that information.
 For example, co-teaching teams will both benefit from PD related to standards and curriculum for the subject they are teaching.
 And, while both co-teachers can benefit from PD on embedding IEP goals into general education classroom activities, only special educators need PD related to writing IEPs in compliance with district policy and federal law.

 Effective professional development plans utilize a variety of PD methods based on adult learning strategies.
 Adults benefit when reflection is embedded throughout professional learning to help bridge the gap between PD and implementation (York-Barr et al., 2016).
-They engage more deeply in learning activities that are directly related to their work life and are oriented towards problem-solving (Knolls, 1980).
+They engage more deeply in learning activities that are directly related to their work life and are oriented towards problem-solving.
 In Step 4, a menu of collaborative professional development examples were shared.
-As organizations move through the Initial Implementation stage, they may find that additional differentiated professional learning activities are needed to build capacity and achieve your SMARTIE goals.
+As organizations move through the Initial Implementation stage, they may find that additional differentiated professional learning activities are needed to build capacity and achieve their SMARTIE goals.
 Data-based evaluation of participant satisfaction as well as impact on system priorities allows continuous improvement of your collaborative professional development plan (Guskey, 2013).

 Questions to consider as you create your professional development plan: